-Another key program under the Labor and Workforce Development Agency is the Employment Training Panel (ETP), a statewide business-labor training and economic development initiative.
-ETP provides funding to employers to assist in upgrading the skills of their workers through training that leads to good-paying, long-term jobs.
+A second Labor and Workforce Development Agency program is the Employment Training Panel (ETP), which is a statewide business-labor training and economic development program.
+The panel provides funding to employers to assist in upgrading the skills of their workers through training that leads to good-paying, long-term jobs.
 ETP was created in 1982 by the California Legislature and is funded by California employers through the Employment Training Tax.
 Through ETP, businesses determine their own training needs and how to provide training.
 ETP staff is available to assist in applying for funds and other aspects of participation.

-Unlike AIF, which is funded through the General Fund - and therefore subject to cyclical budget uncertainty - ETP grants are funded through a special payroll tax making the funding more stable and consistently available.
+Unlike AIF, which is funded through the General Fund - and therefore subject to cyclical budget uncertainty - ETP grants are funded through a special payroll tax and are therefore consistently available.
 The program's revenue comes from California employers and targets support to firms threatened by out-of-state competition or who compete in the global economy.
 Since its inception in 1982, ETP has reimbursed employers well over \$1 billion for training workers in more than 80,000 businesses.

 ETP is a performance-based program, providing funds for trainees who successfully complete training and are retained in good-paying jobs at a required minimum wage for at least 90 days.
-According to the 2022-23 Annual Report, the accommodation and food services industry received a little over \$82,000 in Core Funded Contract funding from ETP.
+According to the 2022-23 Annual Report, accommodation and food services, as an industry, earned a little over \$82,000 in Core Funded Contract funding from ETP.
 The \$82,000 for accommodation and foodservices represents just 0.15% of the \$54.3 million in funding.
 The earned amount for accommodation and food services went to 13 businesses and supported 39 trainees.
-For comparison, 2,730 total businesses and 43,087 trainees participated in Core Funded Contracts.
+For perspective, 2,730 total businesses and 43,087 trainees participated in Core Funded Contracts.